qld-gov-au/pattern-library/README.md

 - **SWE 3** is a rapid protoyping framework, built on bootstrap 3
 	- SWE 3 is used for all new websites
 	- **SWE 3 replaces SWE 2**
-	- SWE 3's appearance and functionality reflects SWE 2
+	- SWE 3's appearance laregly reflects SWE 2
+	- SWE 3 is not feature complete but will port any SWE 2 functionality when required.

 ## Quick links